The other night I was at a small networking dinner event in Vancouver.

-My team also maintain other folders, one for each person so they can keep track of the threads they are working on, folders for urgent customer queries, supporting Laptop Lifestyle Academy members and managing the recruitment process when we hire new team members.
+My team also maintain other folders, one for each person so they can keep track of the threads they are working on, folders for urgent customer queries, supporting my online community members, and managing the recruitment process when we hire new team members.

 We also have filters setup to make sure important emails always go straight to the inbox and are not sent to the spam folder by mistake, and to push newsletters and notifications straight into the ‘No Reply’ folder so my team don’t have to waste time manually filtering those.

 As I write this, we have four team members work in the same Gmail inbox every day.
 They are located around the world so we can offer speedy replies across the full 24-hour window, which is important given I have customers from all around the world.